How to Automate Everything at your Telecom Sites

 Telecom Site Automation as a Competitive Edge

 Large mobile network operators are now pursuing network-wide telecom site automation projects seeking a competitive edge in the operations of their networks vs. other operators who may not be aware that telecom site automation is possible.
 Once the idea of “flattening” the data as described above is understood, you could easily see how it could be applied to other sub-systems using the same SiteBoss device.
 By adding an additional hardware interface card in the SiteBoss, the same SiteBoss that was described above that is managing generators could also begin to manage HVAC, door access control systems, cameras, DC plant, AC metering, and other sub-systems.
-Using telecom site automation an operator can create their own solutions to enable a more resilient or efficient network than their competitors.
+Using telecom site automation an operator can create their own solutions to enable a more resilient or efficient network operations center than their competitors.

 Telecom Site Automation Applications